 Hay fever is an allergic disorder of the immune system - your immune system views harmless inhaled pollen or other allergens as dangerous substances invading the body and launches an immune response to attack them.
 Inflammatory chemicals like histamines and leukotrienes are released as part of this immune response, causing inflamed sinuses and eyelids leading to the sneezing, runny nose and teary eye symptoms of hay fever (aka allergic rhinitis).

-Many natural remedies that help boost your immunity, reduce histamine levels and keep inflammation at bay could be the key to keeping your sinuses in tiptop condition.
+Many natural remedies and supplements that help boost your immunity, reduce histamine levels and keep inflammation at bay could be the key to keeping your sinuses in tiptop condition.

 Quercetin is a bioflavonoid compound found in many plants.
 It has strong antioxidant, anti-inflammatory and antihistamine properties.
 It has been researched to prevent immune cells from releasing histamines, hence may help reduce hayfever symptoms.
 It's basically nature's antihistamine.

 Foods containing higher amounts of quercetin: onion, apple, berries, peppers, tomatoes, cruciferous veggies, cacao, capers.

 Quercetin may also be taken as a supplement - 250mg, 2 times daily for up to 12 weeks, in conjunction with Bromelain and Vitamin C.

 Bromelain is an enzyme most commonly found in pineapples, but isn’t high enough in this food form to be used therapeutically as a medicine.
 It can be used to treat many different health issues, but its anti-inflammatory properties are good for hay fever specifically - it may help reduce the cough and nasal mucus associated with sinusitis.
 It may also relieve the swelling and inflammation caused by hay fever.